+We cannot evaluate UMBRA's abilities without some measure of its behavior.
 The most natural dependent variables are precision and recall, which are widely used in research on natural language, especially information retrieval and question answering.
 Briefly, the system should neither omit plausible conclusions nor draw inappropriate ones.
 For each fable, we enumerated a set of ground literals that we believed should be inferred given the observations.
-For each run of UMBRA on that fable, we counted the number of inferred elements that appeared in this target set (true positives or TP), the number of inferences that were not in the target set (false positives or FP), and the number in the target set that the system failed to produce (false negatives or FN).
-We then combined these to calculate precision (TP/(TP + FP)) and recall (TP/(TP + FN)).
+For each run of UMBRA on that fable, we counted the number of inferred elements that appeared in this target set (true positives or

+TP), the number of inferences that were not in the target set (false positives or FP), and the number in the target set that the system failed to produce (false negatives or FN).
+We then combined these to calculate precision (TP/(TP+FP)) and recall (TP/(TP+FN)).

 Our metrics are similar to, but differ in detail from, metrics used in other recent efforts on abductive inference.
 As in Bridewell and Langley's (2011) work on plan understanding, we measure precision and recall over all elements in the explanation.
-This contrasts with the scheme that Raghavan and Mooney (2010) report, which focuses only on the top-most literal in a hierarchical plan.
+This contrasts with the scheme that Raghavan and Mooney (2010) report, which focuses only on the top-most literal in a hierarchical plan, and the one that Kate and Mooney (2009) use, which deals only with inferred nonterminal elements.
 We maintain that measuring precision and recall over all literals not provided as input is more appropriate for tasks that involve plan understanding.
 These should include literals that describe states, not only those that refer to activities, as typically done in the plan recognition literature.

 Our measures are more stringent that those of Raghavan and Mooney (2010), in that we regard any inferred literal with some incorrect content as entirely wrong, rather receiving partial credit based on its predicate and some arguments.
 We also diverge from Bridewell and Langley (2011) in that we automatically count literals with Skolems as incorrect unless the observations provide no way to make them constants, in which case they are acceptable provided their use is consistent with the target literals.
-We additionally count unobserved temporal constraints in our measures, since these constitute key parts of explanations.4
+We additionally count unobserved temporal constraints in our measures, since these constitute key parts of explanations.6